-He has captained the U18 Academy side against Exeter Chiefs, has represented England U 17 and was Wellington’s vice-captain last season and players’ player of the year.
+He has captained the U18 Academy side against Exeter Chiefs, has represented England U17 and was Wellington’s vice-captain in 2016 and players’ player of the year.
 Tom has been a member of winning Daily Mail Cup sides twice and shared in two Rosslyn Park Schools National Sevens triumphs and a Surrey Sevens success.

 His most memorable match was for Wellington against Sedbergh.
 His team lost 37-34 but the intensity and physicality of the game that went down to the wire has left a strong impression.
 So did tours with his school team to New Zealand in 2013 and South Africa in 2015.
 He added: “Both trips were unbelievable.
 Outside the game, my targets are to gain a business and management degree at a top university such as Bath or Edinburgh.

 “After achieving this I’d like to work for a firm such as Nike, Mars etc and inside the game I want to appear in first team matches in the not-too-distant future.
 That’s as well as playing as many games as possible for the England U18 team.”
-He did exactly that last year - figuring in all nine before starting the opening U20 matches in the 2017 Six Nations against France and Wales.
-He scored tries against Italy in the 64th and 80th minutes at Darlington and started all five matches at full back in the World U20 Championship in Georgia in June.
+He did exactly that in 2016 - figuring in all nine.

 15 points – 3T